networkteam/Networkteam.Neos.FusionDevCache/README.md

 included Fusion files) during development.

-This small package activates the fusion object tree cache also for the `Development` context and flushes the cache on changes to Fusionf files.
+This small package activates the fusion object tree cache also for the `Development` context and flushes the cache on changes to Fusion files.

 ## Installation